-Thanks to University of Missouri Library Government Documents Department student assistants, Catherine Hutinett, David Steinmeyer, Amanda Krewson, Kamilah Jones, Scott Peterson, Carrie Carter, and Guinevere Lawson, as well as to Pamela Campbell of the Federal Reserve Bank of St. Louis' FRASER digital library, all of whom provided assistance in the enhancement of this resource.
+This site is based on freely available historic resources, most of which come from the Federal Reserve Bank of St. Louis FRASER® digital library and the HathiTrust Digital Library.
+The Prices and Wages by Decade website is managed by Marie Concannon of the University of Missouri Library's Government Information Department.
+Thanks to MU Library employees Lindsay Yungbluth, Catherine Hutinett, David Steinmeyer, Amanda Krewson, Kamilah Jones, Scott Peterson, Carrie Carter, and Guinevere Lawson, as well as to Pamela Campbell of the Federal Reserve Bank of St. Louis' FRASER® digital library, all of whom provided assistance in the enhancement of this resource.